 Cocaine Test Strips

-Although cocaine could, in theory, be used as a local anesthetic in surgical setting, its propensity for developing physical dependence and addiction in users has led to its scheduling as an illicit and illegal substance.
+Although cocaine could, in theory, used as a local anesthetic in a surgical setting.
+Its propensity for developing physical dependence and addiction in users has led to its scheduling as an illicit and illegal substance.
 Recreational cocaine use is not only illegal, but highly dangerous.
-Drug testing for cocaine is therefore commonplace in workplace drug testing programs, probation arrangements, and even as a prerequisite for acquiring insurance.
+Cocaine Test Strips Drug testing for cocaine is therefore commonplace in workplace drug testing programs, probation arrangements, and even as a prerequisite for acquiring insurance.

 - Workplace drug screening programs